 The process for harvesting hay - cutting (swathing), raking (drying), baling and stacking - is similar for all hay types.
-While the basic process is similar, the area, climate conditions, hay type and desired use drive varying yields and cuttings.
-The producer's break-even sales price also varies according to geographical location, the hay variety cultivated and the method of production and harvest.
+While the basic process is similar, the area, climate conditions, hay type and desired use drive varying yields and number of cuttings.
+Producers' break-even sales price also varies according to geographical location, the hay variety cultivated, and the method of production and harvest.